What to Expect at Healthy Core

 A feeling of empowerment and optimism, along with increased motivation to engage in exercise.

-Enhanced pain intensity and muscle performance.
+Enhanced muscle performance.
 You may experience weakness or fatigue, though some individuals feel invigorated.

 What to Expect at Follow-up Appointments:

-Your therapist will listen to your feedback on the previous treatment and the symptoms you are currently experiencing, usually scheduled once a week for four weeks.
+Your therapist will listen to your feedback from the previous treatment and the symptoms you are currently experiencing, typically scheduled once a week for four weeks and as needed after goals are achieved.

-Your therapist will conduct a quick assessment of your hip range of motion and pelvic alignment to ensure they are symmetrical.
+Your therapist will conduct a quick assessment of mobility, depth of breath and other neuromuscular changes.

-You will undergo manual therapy, which may involve visceral mobilization, trigger point release, and/or dry needling therapy, based on the structures that remain tight or dysfunctional.
+You will received manual therapy which may include visceral mobilization, trigger point release, and/or dry needling therapy, based on the structures that remain tight or dysfunctional.

-Advancement of your home exercises with adjustments and extra exercises to tackle remaining challenges.
+You will receive additional and more advanced home exercises with adjustments to tackle remaining challenges.

-Exploring your diet and gut health to optimize core muscle performance.
-This could involve a referral to a functional medicine specialist or allergist to tackle gut inflammation.
+Your diet and gut health will be discussed to optimize core muscle performance.
+This could involve general information or a referral to a functional medicine specialist or allergist to tackle gut inflammation.

 When Will You be Discharged From Therapy?